crowding/vadr/README.md

 ## Quasiquotation

 `qq` implements quaqsiquotation, which is a way to build expressions and code out of data. `qq` is more capable than `substitute` or `bquote` and faster than the latter.
+Think 'string substitution' as above, but for syntactically correct code.
 See the `qq` vignette for more details.

 ## Macros